DataDog/hiring-engineers/answers.md

 ### Change the hostname for better identification

+Changing the hostname is a good practice as it will help easily identify the OS.

-The below screenshot confirms that the hostname has been changed.
+The below screenshot confirms that the hostname was changed and is persistent which means rebooting the server would not change the hostname.

 ![hostname](screenshots/1.5.change-hostname-vagrant.png)

 ## Create a new Datadog account.

-* Use your browser and open https://www.datadoghq.com/ and create a new account
+* Use your web browser and open https://www.datadoghq.com/ and follow the instructions to create a new account
 * After signing up, your new Datadog home page will appear like below:
 * Datadog provides a 14 day trial to evaluate the product.
 This should be ample amount of time to perform this excercise.